TeamLapen/Vampirism/docs/wiki/multiplayer.md

 title: Multiplayer
 ---

 This mod should play well on multiplayer servers.
-Players can choose to join the vampire faction or the the hunter faction or even mostly ignore this mod if they want.
+Players can choose to join the vampire faction or the hunter faction or even mostly ignore this mod if they want.

 ### Permissions
 Certain actions can be controlled via permission.
 See [Permissions](https://github.com/TeamLapen/Vampirism/wiki/Permissions).